pmocz/ditalini/README.md

 The `.github/workflows` directory contains this projects' continuous integration workflows for GitHub Actions.

-The `python-package` workflow will automaticallt install Python dependencies, run tests, and lint with a variety of Python versions on pushes.
+The `python-package` workflow will automatically install Python dependencies, run tests, and lint with a variety of Python versions on pushes.